-The last meeting of the MSE taskforce of WPM (IOTC, 2021), recommended that all operating models constructed around a grid of SS3 model runs should apply a partial factorial design to the full grid.
+A previous meeting of the MSE taskforce of WPM (IOTC, 2021), recommended that all operating models constructed around a grid of SS3 model runs should apply a partial factorial design to the full grid.
 This should allow running and inspecting a reduced number of models without a loss in its capacity to map stock uncertainty.
-Federov's exchange algorithm algorithm, as implemented in R packages 'AlgDesign'1, was used in this.
-An evaluation of the sampling design indicated that a value of 84 runs would be sufficient to obtain a robust representation of the grid uncertainty (close to 95%), as quantified by the minimax normalized variance (Figure 15).
+Federov's exchange algorithm, as implemented in R package 'AlgDesign', was used for this.
+An evaluation of the sampling design indicated that a value of 84 runs would be sufficient to obtain a robust representation of the grid uncertainty (close to 95%), as quantified by the minimax normalized variance (Figure 14).

-Once the selection citeria outlined below were applied to this subset, 38% of the chosen runs were to be rejected, leaving an OM grid composed of 52 model runs.
+Once the selection criteria outlined below were applied to this subset, 38% of the chosen runs were rejected, leaving an OM grid composed of 52 model runs.
 Given that the size of the full grid, much reduced in this latest version, was considered not too large, and expecting a similar rejection rate as obtained in the partial factorial grid, the decision was taken instead to run the full grid of 432 models.